nurulashraf/knn-voice-gender-recognition/README.md

 3. **Run the notebook:**

-Open `knn_voice_gender.ipynb` using Jupyter Notebook or Jupyter Lab and run through the cells step by step.
+Open `knn_voice_gender_recognition.ipynb` using Jupyter Notebook or Jupyter Lab and run through the cells step by step.

 ## License